 - All other posted engine accessory as well as standard rules apply unless otherwise detailed.

 - This engine package is permitted at the competition weight of one hundred (100) pounds more than permitted crate engine option for initial competition.
 Wiscasset Speedway reserves the right to add or subtract given weight assignment in the effort of fair and equality within allowed engine options.
 This option will be in constant evaluation through competition and result.

 - Exhaust system must be mounted in such a way as to direct spend gases away from areas of possible spillage of fuel.
 Headers may be used but must be pointed away from the ground.
+All cars must have working muffler, passing a maximum of one hundred (100) decibel noise test fifty (50) feet from the track.
 Exhaust may exit by the nerf bars but may not extend beyond them.
 Exhaust must be collector type header.
 No one hundred eighty (180) degree headers allowed.
 Left exhaust header must exit on left side, right header on right side.
 Only headers allowed are IMCA type – no cross over headers.